scottvieira/Documentation/source/install.md

 ### Installation
 Installation can occur in one of two ways – either through the web installation script or manually.
-Web installation will provide advantages over manual installation because it will check MySQL privileges and PHP version.
+Web installation will provide advantages over manual installation because it will check MySQL privileges and PHP version and directory permissions.

 #### Installing CORAL 2.0